cyberplantru/EC-Mini-v30-Sample-Code/README.md

 ![CyberPlant_Mini](http://image.cyber-plant.com/var/resizes/CyberPlantMiniSeriesC.jpg?m=1459175705)

 ##CyberPlant EC Mini v3.0
 The EC mini v3.0 based on the precision timer NE555DR.
 The Conductivity circuit provides the AC excitation.
 The output signal then is a square wave.
-Its frequency varies from 240 Hz when probe is dry and up to 8950 Hz at the E.C.
-80.00 mS/cm.
+Its frequency varies from 240 Hz when probe is dry and up to 8950 Hz at the EC 80.00 mS/cm.
 This output signal can be measured using the interrupts.
 For temperature compensation can used waterproof DS18B20 temperature sensor.
 The circuit provides high accuracy readings of Conductivity measurement.
-Can be used with any conductive probe with BNC connector
-Use E.C.
-Mini as Shield with Arduino Pro Mini for transmit the data through UART to any device
+Can be used with any conductive probe with BNC connector.
+Use EC Mini as Shield with Arduino Pro Mini for transmit the data through UART to any device
 ###Features:

 - Power Supply: 5V - 15V